0xb0af/vid2bpm/readme.md

 2. **Windowed BPM Estimation**: It measures frame‑to‑frame difference magnitude within short windows.
 Autocorrelation of this signal reveals the dominant repetition period (beat).
 3. **Merging Nearby Beats**: Adjacent windows with very similar BPM (within `--tol`) are merged into longer segments.
 4. **Slice Output**: Each merged segment is extracted from the original video and saved as its own MP4.
 If `--target-bpm` is specified, those clips are then time-scaled to match the desired tempo.

-*BPM Slicer* combines these steps into a single CLI for rapid rhythm-based video editing.